50 Most Expensive Neighborhoods in NYC

 By PropertyClub Team

-The most expensive neighborhoods in NYC in 2023 are Noho, Hudson Yards, Tribeca, Central Park South, and Nolita, and the median sales price in all of these areas is above $3 million dollars.
+The most expensive neighborhoods in NYC are Noho, Hudson Yards, Tribeca, Central Park South, and Nolita, all of which have a median sales price that is over $3 million dollars.
+If you want to discover more of the richest areas in New York, read on as we explore the city's wealthiest neighborhoods.

 hash-mark10 Most Expensive Neighborhoods in NYC